sonic-net/SONiC/doc/audit-log/Audit_Log_HLD.md

 ### 3.1.3 Commands
 'show audit-log' displays contents of audit.log and audit.log.1.
-By default the command displays a brief snapshot of audit log by displaying around latest fity lines.
+By default the command displays a brief snapshot of audit log by displaying around latest twenty messages.
 With *all* option, all of the audit.log and audit.log.1 is displayed.

 Through REST, the path is /restconf/operations/sonic-auditlog:show-auditlog